xrisk/advent-of-code/README.md

 # Advent of Code

-These are the (in progress) solutions to [Advent of Code](http://adventofcode.com).
+These are my (in progress) solutions to [Advent of Code](http://adventofcode.com).